Harthill, Scotland: Sports

+Harthill is home to the Scottish Junior Football Association (SJFA) club Harthill Royal F.C.
+Harthill Junior Football Team play in the East of Scotland Junior Football leagues.
 Although Harthill itself is located in the North Lanarkshire Council authority, the Gibshill park and clubhouse are located in Greenrigg, West Lothian.
 Facilities include, a floodlight, five a side training pitch, social clubhouse and catering facilities.